The True Moe Norman golf swing and How Clubs fit into the Single Plane Golf Swing Theory, Anatomy and a Simple Understanding

 Before we go too far into the technical aspects of Moe’s perfect biomechanics; a simple, Todd Graves, understanding of anatomy will help.
 It is relatively painless and goes something like this:

-Your hand is attached to your arm, which is attached to your shoulders, which are attached to your torso, and spine, which is attached to the pelvis, which are attached to your legs, which are attached to our feet.
+Your hand is attached to your arm, which is attached to your shoulders, which are attached to your torso, and spine, which is attached to the pelvis, which is attached to your legs, which are attached to our feet.

 That is all you really need to know about anatomy to understand Moe’s genius and if you have questions about the golf swing or club design, this understanding will help you realize how Moe intuitively learned a golf swing that used his anatomy most efficiently.
 This understanding will also help you understand that improperly fit equipment can be destructive and harmful to your ability to Swing Like Moe.

 The term swing plane is often used and often confused when discussing the golf swing, yet swing plane is not a mystery.
 Using some simple logic, you can understand that swing plane is directly related to club design, which makes sense.
 In other words, the way the club relates to the body is swing plane.
-This relationship is in the form of the club length and lie angle.
+This relationship is in the form of the club length and lies angle.
 Knowing that simple understanding leads to what might be the most important question that you can ask:

 How does the club design relate to Moe Norman’s single plane golf swing and the single plane?